adkrz/lenovo-yoga-11e-6th/kubuntu.md

 - try the Laptop aka LoudnessEqualizer preset.

 What I also tried:
 - I came across the method to record impulse response using Windows, creating IRS file out of it and then using it in EasyEffects convolver plugin.
 The method is described here: https://www.youtube.com/watch?v=Pktc2_Esp8I and here: https://github.com/shuhaowu/linux-thinkpad-speaker-improvements.
 With this method, sound is more "deep", however still quiet.
 My captured IRS is attached to this project, you can take it and try...
+- JamesDSP is the simpler alternative to EasyEffects, seems to be more lightweight, does not create another audio sink (which changes volume controls in KDE).
+It is also capable of loading IRS.

 Please contribute if you know any better solution or figured out a nice easyeffects preset.